 LAST UPDATED ON:

-Havana is the capital of Cuba, the city where as I’ve already mentioned past tries to catch the future and somehow can’t make it just quite yet.
+It’s a city where the past tries to catch the future and somehow can’t make it just quite yet.
 Perhaps this is what makes it so special.
 We spent only two days here and later regretted we haven’t stayed a bit more.

-As we decided to make this day our museum day, we visited another such establishment – Museo de la Cuidad.
+As we decided to make this day our museum day, we visited another one – Museo de la Cuidad.
 This one required quite a lot of inventiveness from our side.
 You see, after paying the tickets, we were strolling along the endless corridors of the museum and were approached by tour guides, offering us a tour of a corridor, that had been blocked off to other guests.
-Off course we decided to see these marvellous hidden gems personally, not knowing that the tour guide expected a tip afterward.
-You can imagine that the tour guides weren’t too happy as we failed to give them any pesos 😊.
-Perhaps the most pleasant attraction of the entire museum was the colourful peacock, which strolled around the courtyard.
+Of course, we decided to see these marvelous hidden gems personally, not knowing that the tour guide expected a tip afterward.
+You can imagine that they weren’t too happy as we “failed to give them” any pesos for moving away the rope and following us 😳. #budgettravelers Perhaps the most pleasant attraction of the entire museum was the colorful peacock, which strolled around the courtyard.

-As we decided to go strolling around the other quarters of the old town the next day, enjoying a delightfully colourful cocktail on the terrace of the Hotel Nacional (once visited by the most notorious of mobsters) and driving with a cabriolet into the sunset, we ran out of time to visit more museums.
-Well, maybe next time. 😊
+As we decided to go strolling around the other quarters of the old town the next day, enjoying a delicious cocktail on the terrace of the Hotel Nacional (once visited by the most notorious mobsters) and driving with a cabriolet into the sunset, we ran out of time to visit more museums.